DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 Vectors by themselves are simply *n-dimensional coordinates* that represent points in *n-dimensional space*.

-> **"Vectors aren’t just numbers—they encode meaning.
+> **"Vectors aren’t just numbers, they encode meaning.
 Their true power lies in the information they represent."**

 In the same way, vectors are coordinates not to places, but to information.
 A specialized LLM, an *embedder*, is trained on a large corpus of text to figure out similarities and to place these pieces of information somewhere in *n-dimensional space* such that similar topics tend to be grouped together.